corpbob/openshift_istio_ansible/README.md

 You can compare the Elapsed time and the Longest and Shortest transaction.

+As you can see, it took a lot longer to complete the load test since a delay has been introduced to one of the services.
+Also, the longest transation has incresed due to the added delay.

 5. Now let's add a circuit breaker.
 Show the audience that this will open the circuit breaker when more than 1 request is being handled by one pod.
 You can show this via:

 ```